Moamenzalabia/shop_app/README.md

 A new Flutter project.

-- A simple ad-free app that works totally online, made for the users who just want to have a simple app to know last Products
+- A simple ad-free app that works totally online, made for the users who just want to have a simple app to know new Products
 - As it requires an account, it is the simplest work ticker without any compromise on privacy.
 This app works totally online.

 ## Tech Stacks Used